 HOW TO ADD NATIVES TO YOUR LANDSCAPE

-just about everything else has finished flowering.
+As an example, I looked up Witch Hazel and learned the native species in my area is American Witch Hazel (Hamamelis virginiana).
+It’s one of my faves because it delivers lovely yellow flowers in early winter when just about everything else has finished flowering.
 That makes it very beneficial for late season pollinators as their food supply is greatly reduced by then.
 More importantly, it is a caterpillar host plant that attracts 68 species of butterflies and moths.
 Perfect!

 To get a more ecologically balanced landscape, you don’t have to completely remove all your non-native plants.
 Fortunately, the use of natives isn’t binary.
 Native plants can play well with others so your landscape can have a mix of natives and non-natives and still be beneficial to the environment.
 Like most things in life, it’s a balance.
 Rather than having an ecological desert, try to mix in some native plants.
 They can be grasses, shrubs, trees, perennials, etc. Aim for about 70% of your total landscape and you will be rewarded over time with more birds and wildlife and a general improvement in the health of your yard.

 Written by Lorraine Ballato, author of Success With Hydrangeas, A Gardener’s Guide